SirBoink/Pythonix/README.md

 While I do believe these same models with more parameters (32, 70 or 312B) could yield much better results, the cost of running those would be enormous.
 I belive, in their current state, these open source (lightweight) models are unsuitable for high student competence roles.
 Their value more lies in being a productivity tool for human teachers/professors.

+## 8. Declaration

+The use of generative AI is declared for repetitive tasks, research and for implementing the 'LLM as a Judge' framework.
+[Google AI Studio](aistudio.google.com) was used with the following settings:
+1. model = Gemini 2.5 pro
+2. temperature = 0.1
+3. Thinking mode = enabled
+4. Thinking budget = 32768 tokens
+5. Grounding in google search enabled
+6. URL context enabled
+7. Output length = 65536 tokens
+8. Top P value = 0.95